Compensation-following a hit and run accident

 The moral then is do not delay in reporting hit and run accidents to the Police and taking legal advice as to how you must satisfy the terms of the Untraced Driver’s Agreement 2003.
 Delay may be extremely costly!

-At Hand Morgan & Owen Nigel Pepper, Consultant and Member of the Association of Personal Injury Lawyers (APIL) or Patrick Nelson, University of Wolverhampton Personal Injury Prize Winner can assist.
-Both are based at our Stafford Office and may be contacted on 01785 211411.
+At Hand Morgan & Owen Patrick Nelson, University of Wolverhampton Personal Injury Prize Winner can assist, based at our Stafford Office can be contacted on 01785 211411.

 Published on web site – April 2007